-- Howard Leibers (DISB): I've been in all of these meetings, and we've looked at this, and I don't believe there should be any cause for concern over non-compliance with federal or other law or regulations.
+Howard Leibers (DISB): I've been in all of these meetings, and we've looked at this, and I don't believe there should be any cause for concern over non-compliance with federal or other law or regulations.
 I think this really comes down to a matter of a pricing and an AV perspective.
-I don't think that there's a bias. - Claire McAndrew (Waxman Strategies): First I want to say I'm just very supportive of this direction overall, that we are taking this approach to making these services more accessible and reducing barriers to access that may come from cost sharing.
+I don't think that there's a bias.

+Claire McAndrew (Waxman Strategies): First I want to say I'm just very supportive of this direction overall, that we are taking this approach to making these services more accessible and reducing barriers to access that may come from cost sharing.
 I think for me, personally, I am landing at \$5 just because of the MOOP and the deductible considerations and looking at the \$200 increase in the bronze spend deductible.
 The balance is making me feel very comfortable with \$5 when we have other things to consider.
-And I still feel comfortable that that's a massive improvement in access from where we are today with how high the copays are for some of these services and the barriers they place on folks.

-Some key take aways from other members of the working group are noted here:
+And I still feel comfortable that that's a massive improvement in access from where we are today with how high the copays are for some of these services and the barriers they place on folks.Some key take aways from other members of the working group are noted here:

-- Jodi Kwarciany (Vice Chair): I'm very pleased with our work here making mental health care more affordable and accessible for children in D.C. - it couldn't come at a more critical time.
+- Jodi Kwaciarny (Vice Chair): I'm very pleased with our work here making mental health care more affordable and accessible for children in D.C. - it couldn't come at a more critical time.
 Understanding how \$0 copays may shift other forms of cost-sharing, I most support \$5 as I think that strikes the best balance. - Dave Chandrasekaran (Vote Empowerment Project): The \$0 copay is powerful.
 Any cost sharing is a perceived barrier and the psychological impact of have \$0 copay would promote accessing care.
 I also support unlimited visits limits seeing the limited AV impact.
 I am open to compromising and am supportive of both \$0 and \$5 copay in the final vote.
 Although some think explaining this will be hard, but this is an overcome-able barrier.
 Education will be critical, and we can partner with the broker community to educate employers and their workers, and we can partner with DC Health. - Janice Davis (The Living Capital Group): Mental health treatment for children is critical.
 We should think of it as preventive care because proper care sets you up for life.
 I'm supportive of these incredible efforts in the District and if we can do \$0, we should do that, but I'm also supportive of modest cost sharing.
 As a broker when you explain to employers that insurers are do things to make it better for consumer, they aren't expecting that, this is a great effort.
 We are dealing with a pediatric mental health crisis, and we are addressing the issue. - Cheryl Fish-Parcham (Families USA): I am in favor of the general principle of our efforts.
-We should increase the age limit for pediatric mental health with low cost-sharing as young adulthood is a common time for greater mental health needs, including the onset of psychosis.
+We should increase the age as young adulthood is common time for greater mental health needs and the onset of psychosis and also a time of transition for many kids.

-It is also a time of transition for many kids.
-Families may be facing high college costs, and young people living on their own are likely to have very modest incomes.
 I don't have strong feelings either way about the copay.
-I tend to think that a modest copay is not a big barrier to care and keeping a \$5 copay lowers the deductible/MOOP damage.
+I tend to think that a modest copay is not a big barrier if keeping it lowers the deductible/MOOP damage.